 The 34-year old top scored again for the hosts in the second innings with 28, coming in to bat after a shaky start which saw both openers back in the shed with just 32 runs on the board.

 De Villiers and Amla (27) stabilised things, putting together a 49-run stand before being dismissed in successive overs.
-That was before Theunis de Bruyn contributed his 15 runs off just 14 balls to see the home side through to an important victory and a good no deposit bonus.
+That was before Theunis de Bruyn contributed his 15 runs off just 14 balls to see the home side through to an important victory and House of jack no deposit bonus.